Leading AI Innovation in Health Care

 - Attending Radiologist, Mass General Emergency Radiology

-- Assistant Professor of Radiology, Harvard Medical School
+- Associate Professor of Radiology, Harvard Medical School

 - Executive Director, Mass General Brigham MESH Incubator